2021 Surrey County Council election

 The 2021 Surrey County Council election took place on 6 May 2021, alongside other English and Welsh local elections.
 Councillors were elected for all 81 single-member electoral divisions of Surrey County Council for a four-year term.
 The electoral system used was first-past-the-post voting.

 The result was that Conservative councillors formed a significantly decreased majority on the council, losing a net 14 seats.
 Although they retained a very secure majority of 13 seats over and above all other Parties (47 seats to 34 seats), this was nevertheless the worst result for the Conservatives since 1993.

 The Liberal Democrats gained five seats overall, making them the largest party on the council after the Conservatives, but an informal alliance of Independent and Residents‘ Parties and councillors became the largest opposition group on the council with 16 councillors in total, a net increase of seven.

 The Labour Party and the Green Party of England and Wales both doubled their representation, going from one to two councillors each.

-in all, sixteen divisions changed hands at the election, with the Conservatives gaining 1 seat and losing 15 seats compared to the previous SCC election of 2017.
+In all, sixteen divisions changed hands at the election, with the Conservatives gaining 1 seat and losing 15 seats compared to the previous SCC election of 2017.

-The 2021 Election will be the last election for Surrey County Council due to its abolishment.
+The 2021 election was the last election for Surrey County Council before the council's abolition on 1 April 2027.

 The 2025 election cycle for Surrey County Council was cancelled owing to the proposal to replace the Council (and the eleven borough and district councils across Surrey) with a unitary model of local government for the county.